srobo/ops-manual/annual-robotics-competition/competition-team.md

 The Competition Team is responsible for defining and delivering the SR Competition Programme \('the competition programme'\) for a single competition cycle \(11 months\).

-The competition programme includes, but is not limited to:
+The SR Competition Programme includes, but is not limited to:

 * Recruiting teams from schools and colleges
+* Determining a fair method for selecting teams if over subscribed
-* Communicating with school/college team leaders
+* Communicating with school/college team leaders throughout
 * Devising a challenge
 * Organising and running Kickstart
 * Organising and running Tech days